ianyepan/ianyepan.github.io/_posts/2021-05-12-system-default-monospace-fonts-pt2.md

 there are a few tutorials online that teach you how to do it.
 Spoiler alert, it's not hard at all).

-In terms of the design, I personally find SF Mono more [Geometric](https://en.wikipedia.org/wiki/Sans-serif#Geometric) than [Neo-grosteque](https://en.wikipedia.org/wiki/Sans-serif#Neo-grotesque), especially with the perfectly round curves of 5, 6, and 9.
+In terms of the design, I find SF Mono more [Geometric](https://en.wikipedia.org/wiki/Sans-serif#Geometric) than [Neo-grosteque](https://en.wikipedia.org/wiki/Sans-serif#Neo-grotesque), especially with the perfectly round curves of 5, 6, and 9.
 The long serifs of 'i', 'j', 'l', and 'r' contribute greatly to the overall neat, well-ordered, and rigid feel of the typeface.
 However, the trade-off of tidiness would be the less relaxing vibe that SF Mono gives off.
 This is why every time I come back to it, I psychologically feel more uptight and as a result, get tired more easily.
 Regarding readability, Apple has nailed it here &mdash; I can recognize characters with ease even at much lower font sizes.

 ## Menlo